brunokoga/Montevideo/ultimateCombat_dir/classArchetypes/cavalier.md

 **Edicts** : The cavalier must guard against needless violence, protecting both the land and its people from wars they neither started nor wish to fight.
 He must seek to stop conflict with a minimum of bloodshed, to encourage peaceful resolutions to disagreements between intelligent creatures, and to mend the wounds opened by battle.
 He must also honor quarter when he gives it, protecting captives who have surrendered from his own allies if need be.

 **Challenge** : Whenever an order of the blue rose cavalier issues a challenge, he receives a +1 morale bonus on attack rolls made against the target of his challenge, if the target is an intelligent creature to whom the cavalier offered the chance to surrender (by taking a standard action to offer terms).
-This bonus increases by +1 for every four levels the cavalier possesses (to a maximum of +5 at 17th level.
+This bonus increases by +1 for every four levels the cavalier possesses (to a maximum of +5 at 17th level).

-**Skills** : An order of the blue rose cavalier adds [Knowledge](skill_dir/knowledge#_knowledge) (history) (Int and [Knowledge](skill_dir/knowledge#_knowledge) (nobility) (Int to his list of class skills.
-Whenever an order of the blue rose cavalier uses [Diplomacy](skill_dir/diplomacy#_diplomacy to try to mediate a dispute between two parties that do not include him, he receives a bonus on the check equal to 1/2 his cavalier level (minimum +1).
+**Skills** : An order of the blue rose cavalier adds [Knowledge](skill_dir/knowledge#_knowledge) (history) (Int) and [Knowledge](skills/knowledge#_knowledge) (nobility) (Int) to his list of class skills.
+Whenever an order of the blue rose cavalier uses [Diplomacy](skill_dir/diplomacy#_diplomacy) to try to mediate a dispute between two parties that do not include him, he receives a bonus on the check equal to 1/2 his cavalier level (minimum +1).

 **Order Abilities** : A cavalier belonging to the order of the blue rose gains the following abilities as he increases in level.